843.577.2500 | 76 Queen St. | map it

-centrally located in historic downtown Charleston, Husk, the newest offering from James Beard Award-winning Chef Sean Brock of McCradyâ€™s and the Neighborhood Dining Group, transforms the essence of Southern food.
-Led by Brock and Chef de Cuisine Travis Grimes, a Lowcountry native, the kitchen reinterprets the bounty of the surrounding area, exploring an ingredient-driven cuisine that begins in the rediscovery of heirloom products and redefines what it means to cook and eat in Charleston.
+Centrally located in historic downtown Charleston, Husk transforms the essence of Southern food.
+Executive Chef and Lowcountry native, Travis Grimes, reinterprets the bounty of the surrounding area, exploring an ingredient-driven cuisine that begins in the rediscovery of heirloom products and redefines what it means to cook and eat in the South.

-At Husk there are some rules about what can go on the plate.
+At Husk, there are some rules about what can go on the plate.
 If it doesnâ€™t come from the South, itâ€™s not coming through the door.
-The resulting cuisine â€śis not about rediscovering Southern cooking, but exploring the reality of Southern food.â€ť This modern approach results in playful dishes such as Carolina Gold Crab Rice, Bentonâ€™s Bacon, Tomato Jam and Crab Roe, to new classics such as South Carolina Shrimp and Choppee Okra Stew with Carolina Gold Rice and Flowering Basil, Kentuckyaki Glazed Pigâ€™s Ear Lettuce Wraps with Sweet Vinegar Cucumber and Red Onion and Southern Fried Chicken Skins with Pimento Cheese â€śRanchâ€ť and Scallions.
+The resulting cuisine â€śis not about rediscovering Southern cooking but exploring the reality of Southern food.â€ť This modern approach from Chef Grimes results in playful dishes such as Carolina Gold Crab Rice, Bentonâ€™s Bacon, Tomato Jam and Crab Roe, to new classics such as South Carolina Shrimp and Choppee Okra Stew with Carolina Gold Rice and Flowering Basil, Kentuckyaki Glazed Pigâ€™s Ear Lettuce Wraps with Sweet Vinegar Cucumber and Red Onion and Southern Fried Chicken Skins with Pimento Cheese â€śRanchâ€ť and Scallions.

 Seed-saving, heirloom husbandry, and in-house pickling and charcuterie efforts by the culinary team are the basis of the cuisine at Husk.
-The restaurant is as casual as it is chic, evoking a way of life centered on seasonality and the grand traditions of Charleston lifeâ€”one lived at a slower pace, preferably with a cocktail and a wide porch in the late afternoon.
-It is a neighborhood gathering place for friends, and a destination dining spot for travelers, with a little bite of the South for everyone to savor on their homeward journey.
+The restaurant is as casual as it is chic, evoking a way of life centered on seasonality and the grand traditions of Charleston lifeâ€”one lived at a slower pace, preferably with a cocktail and late afternoon breeze on the piazza.
+It is a neighborhood gathering place for friends, a destination dining spot for travelers and has a little bite of the South for everyone to savor on their homeward journey.

-â€śThe strength of our company comes from our fine staff of over 250 talented individuals that inspire me on a daily basis.
+â€śThe strength of our company comes from our fine staff of over 550 talented individuals who inspire me on a daily basis.
 They are loyal, professional, long-serving, enthusiastic, and hardworkingâ€ť

-â€śThrough expansion, we have not only been able to create jobs in the restaurants, but in our communities where we operate.
-This expansion also provides deserved growth for those within our organization," says Howard.
+â€śThrough expansion, we have not only been able to create jobs in our restaurants, but positively impact the communities where we operate.
+This is important to me â€ś we are not just opening restaurants.â€ť

 To contact The Neighborhood Dining Group, Inc., please call (770) 645-9944.